Things to Do at University: The Student Bucket List

 No delivery, no meal deals.
 A full week of actually feeding yourself.

-Take a social media break β at least a week
+Take a social media break of at least a week

-Most people who do this sleep better, feel less anxious, and don't miss it as much as expected.
+Most people who do this sleep better, feel less anxious, and do not miss it as much as expected.

 Keep a journal for at least one full term